abhijeetjain24/solutionforAIproblems/README.md

 # solutionforAIproblems
-Solution and optimization to 8 Queens Problem
+Solution and optimization to 8 Queens Problem and Travelling Salesman Problem Using Genetic Algorithm and heuristics